krishmodi0202/odoo-hackathon-clt-alt-delete/README.md

 Aneri Shah - anerishah2424@gmail.com

-PROBLEM STATEMENT
-# TOPIC 3- ReWear – Community Clothing Exchange
+# PROBLEM STATEMENT 3- ReWear – Community Clothing Exchange
 Overview:
 Develop ReWear, a web-based platform that enables users to exchange unused clothing through direct swaps or a point-based redemption system.
 The goal is to promote sustainable